OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Links to standards:

-  - 27002 Control 8.16 Monitoring activities.
+  - ISO 27002 Control 8.16 Monitoring activities.
 Gap: covers this control fully, with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
-The 27002 control has no details on that.
+The ISO 27002 control has no details on that.
   - ISO/IEC 42001 B.6.2.6 discusses AI system operation and monitoring.
 Gap: covers this control fully, but on a high abstraction level.
   - See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem